kylesuss/ubuntu-bootstrap/README.md

 #### Modules

-To install an individual module at a time, use the following format:
+To install one individual module at a time, use the following format:

 ```shell
 $ curl https://raw.githubusercontent.com/kylesuss/ubuntu-bootstrap/master/modules/<MODULE NAME>.sh | bash